 Trigger types lets you configure the workflow start time.
 You can either schedule or set up a recurrent trigger.
 There are following trigger types:

 You must have a trigger node as the first node in a workflow to run the workflow successfully.

 Let's look at each of them:

-- Schedule: This triggers the workflow at a specific day of the week, at a specific time.
-You must select all the days of the week, if you want a workflow to start everyday at a specific time.
+- Schedule: It triggers the workflow on a specific day of the week, at a specific time.
+If you want a workflow to start everyday at a specific time, you must select all the days of the week.
 This trigger is suitable for CRON jobs, Ops tasks, DR tasks, periodic auditing tasks, etc.

-- Recurrent: This triggers the workflow at periodic intervals.
-This trigger is suitable for workflows involving invoking of Lambda functions, Ops , or monitoring tasks.
+- Recurrent: It triggers the workflow at periodic intervals.
+This trigger is suitable for workflows invoking Lambda functions, Ops , or monitoring tasks.
+For example,

 - Trigger the workflow every 5 minutes